CONTENT EDITING 1: "THE DRUG PROBLEM"

 SCRIPT TO MOVIE 3: "PACO NEVER FAILS"

-Whereas the original book text of Paco Never Fails emphasised the anthropological aspect and was presented as a historical drama, the film focused on a strong, dark comedy element.
-The original text contained crime undertones, and one can sense how Senior contemplated adding a murder-mystery dimension, a genre that was not particularly popular at the time.
-Although new producers looking to acquire the adaptation rights could easily be on the horizon, I have begun, albeit in very early stages, to re-adapt the original text into the murder-suicide mystery it nearly became.
-I have some thoughts about setting the action in Goa, India; not merely because I spend the winters there, but because it, particularly "Portuguese Goa", would provide a far better backdrop than even the original: Madrid.
+While the original book text of Paco Never Fails emphasised the anthropological aspect and was presented as a historical drama, the film concentrated on a strong, dark comedic element.
+The original text had crime undertones, and one can sense how Senior contemplated incorporating a murder-mystery dimension, a genre that was not particularly popular at the time.
+Although new producers seeking to acquire the adaptation rights could be on the horizon, I have started, albeit in very early stages, to re-adapt the original text into the murder-suicide mystery it nearly became.
+I have some ideas about setting the action in Goa, India; not only because I spend the winters there, but also because it, particularly "Portuguese Goa," would provide a far better backdrop than even the original: Madrid.
 With or without an Indian setting, the format should be a 5 – 9 episode television series, as (even if Didier Haudepin persuaded me into agreeing to it) a film could never capture the most essential elements of Paco Never Fails: the peña, the wetnurses, the relationship to Paco’s manager, the wealthy upper-class ladies, and the murder angle.

 NOVEL TO SCRIPT 1: "MOTHER UNKNOWN"